 Development of tourism and infrastructure

-At the end of the fifties, the first and very few foreign tourists appeared, the majority of whom were Australians, English and Germans.
-Similarly, those born in Sellia and Mirthios but living in Athens or Rethimno began to spend their holidays in Plakias during the summer months.
+At the end of the 1950s, the first foreign tourists appeared sporadically, the majority of whom were Australians, English and Germans.
+Likewise, Sellia and Mirthios natives living in Athens or Rethimnon began to spend their holidays in Plakias during the summer months.

-In the sixties, the first hippies appeared, very few, most of them mainly settled in the caves of Matala (east of Plakias and south of Agia Galini).
-Some also lived among the Cretan date palm trees of Preveli.
+In the sixties the first hippies appeared, very few because they settled mainly in the Matala caves (east of Plakias and south of Agia Galini).
+Some also lived under the Cretan date palms of Preveli.